 Some peoples love animals, some people don’t and some are allergic so make sure that before a viewing that, if possible they are out of the house.
 Even if the potential buyer loves animals, there is the risk that they will pay more attention to Oscar or Felix and less attention to your home.
 You also don’t want someone who is fearful or dislikes animals to feel uncomfortable and be in more of a rush to leave before they have had a proper look round.
 If you have time it is best to hoover carpets for allergic viewers, remove pet bowls, baskets and most importantly litter trays.

 Gardens are becoming like an extra room in your home and people are now spending more time outside entertaining, for family play time or even just relaxing with a cup of tea.
 The first impression of your garden shouldn’t be an overgrown wilderness, concrete wasteland or where unloved toys go to rust.
 Try to keep grass, shrubs & plants tidy, plant some appealing flowers if you can or even in some colourful pots or hanging baskets.
 A patio set or bench can also be a good addition to your garden, showing the viewer that it is an inviting area to sit or entertain in.

 Don’t get carried away!

 These finishing touches needn’t cost the earth, if you are in any doubt we can give you advice on what improvements are worthwhile.
-For example spending a lot of money on a new high end kitchen or bathroom may entice a buyer but you may end up spending more than you will earn in profit from your sale.
+For example spending a lot of money on a new premium kitchen or bathroom may entice a buyer but you may end up spending more than you will earn in profit from your sale.